-If you are having thoughts about moving to Temecula we thought it would be a great idea to point out “Pros & Cons of Living In Temecula.”
-We absolutely love this city and hopefully, this list will give you an idea of why Temecula, California is such a great place to live.
+If you are thinking about moving to Temecula, we thought it would be a great idea to point out the “Pros and Cons of Living in Temecula.”
+We absolutely love this city, and hopefully, this list will give you an idea of why Temecula, California, is such a great place to live.

 Between the two of us, we have lived in over 10 cities in Southern California over the past 20 years.
-From the beach to Inland, we have it covered.
-We were pleasantly surprised by the people of Temecula and how helpful, friendly and overall down to earth the residents are.
-We frequently walk around the lake in the Harveston Community and there’s never a time where we aren’t greeted with good mornings, have a great day and smiles.
+From the beach to inland, we have it covered.
+We were pleasantly surprised by the people of Temecula and how helpful, friendly, and all-around nice they are.
+We frequently walk around the lake in the Harveston Community, and there’s never a time when we aren’t greeted with good mornings, a great day, and smiles.
 I have this as the first pro in the blog post for a reason.
 I really do love the sense of community I feel here.
-You never get the feeling that somebody has an ulterior motive for being nice, plain and simple good people, just the way we like it.
+You never get the feeling that somebody has an ulterior motive for being nice—plain and simple, good people, just the way we like it.

-You can’t mention Temecula California without talking about the wineries.
+You can’t mention Temecula, California, without talking about the wineries.
 The one great thing that many people don’t realize is that you don’t have to be a drinker to enjoy a day touring wineries.
-They’re relaxing with beautiful views, rolling hills and some good music and food.
+They’re relaxing with beautiful views, rolling hills, and some good music and food.
 It’s truly a great place to hang out with friends and enjoy the day.
-If you do enjoy wine tasting, make sure you check out Groupon, they often have many deals for tastings, they usually include 2 for 1 tastings and meat and cheese plates.
-Exploring Temecula has a specific goal of documenting every single Winery in Temecula over the next year.
-Make sure you check out our Winery blog posts and videos.
-We highlight our favorites throughout Wine Country Temecula.
+If you do enjoy wine tasting, make sure you check out Groupon; they often have many deals for tastings, which usually include 2-for-1 tastings and meat and cheese plates.
+Exploring Temecula has the specific goal of documenting every single winery in Temecula over the next year.
+Make sure you check out our winery blog posts and videos.
+We highlight our favorites throughout Wine Country and Temecula.

 I look at the weather as a pro, but there are a few months of the year that Temecula gets very hot.
 Besides the three or four months of heat, Temecula has wonderful weather.
-Generally speaking, you’re going to have nice sunny days with some cool mornings.
+Generally speaking, you’re going to have nice, sunny days with some cool mornings.
 Comfortable afternoons with some sprinkles of rain in December are also common.
-Sometimes it’s a little more than sprinkles but we always seem to need it.
-In the dead of Summer, from June to the end of September you’re going to get days with 100+ Temps.
-On these days, hang out by the pool, stay inside in your air conditioning and leave the BBQ alone
+Sometimes it’s a little more than sprinkles, but we always seem to need it.
+In the dead of summer, from June to the end of September, you’re going to get days with 100+ temperatures.
+On these days, hang out by the pool, stay inside in your air conditioning, and leave the BBQ alone.

 The traffic can get congested and very busy at times.
 The great thing?
-Most communities in Temecula have amenities like grocery stores, restaurants and shopping close by.
+Most communities in Temecula have amenities like grocery stores, restaurants, and shopping close by.
 You don’t have to worry about driving 15 miles to get to a grocery store or restaurant.
-Again, most communities have grocery stores within three to four miles of your front doorstep.
+Again, most communities have grocery stores within three to four miles of their doorsteps.
 Where we personally live in Harveston Community, there is a WinCo, Stater Brothers, Trader Joe’s, the mall, and tons of restaurants all within a 5-minute drive.
-Even if the traffic’s bad it doesn’t matter.
-We are also close to the 15 freeway which is very convenient if you are a working stiff like us.
+Even if the traffic is bad, it doesn’t matter.
+We are also close to the 15 freeway, which is very convenient if you are a working stiff like us.

 Because I am a golfer, I had to add this to the list.
-You will be hard-pressed to find another place in America with more golf courses with better pricing than the Temecula Valley.
-Not only are there multiple golf courses in the city of Temecula but the surrounding cities have many as well.
+You will be hard-pressed to find another place in America with more golf courses and better pricing than the Temecula Valley.
+Not only are there multiple golf courses in the city of Temecula, but the surrounding cities have many as well.
 The best part?
 You can go on GolfNow and find a course on any given day for under $40.
 One of my favorite times to play golf in the Inland Empire is during the summer months.
-Many people think it’s too hot but when you start your round at 4 or 5pm you get beautiful sunsets, perfect conditions and great temperatures.
-Another great thing about golfing later on in the day is you find some really good deals.
+Many people think it’s too hot, but when you start your round at 4 or 5 p.m., you get beautiful sunsets, perfect conditions, and great temperatures.
+Another great thing about golfing later in the day is that you can find some really good deals.
 Playing 18 holes at a nice golf course for $25 in the summer is definitely doable.

-Yes, traffic can get pretty bad on the 215 and 15 freeway, even side streets get crowded during rush hours.
-If you are a teacher, fireman or city worker you will not have this commute but many do.
-Driving to San Diego, Orange County or even La is not fun.
-Be aware that if you move here and you have to commute it can get difficult and frustrating.
+Yes, traffic can get pretty bad on the 215 and 15 freeways; even side streets get crowded during rush hours.
+If you are a teacher, fireman, or city worker, you will not have this commute, but many do.
+Driving to San Diego, Orange County, or even Los Angeles is not fun.
+Be aware that if you move here and have to commute, it can get difficult and frustrating.
 Get used to spending hours on the freeway.

-Hopefully, you enjoy the blog post.
+Hopefully, you will enjoy the blog post.
 We are a licensed real estate brokerage here in Temecula called Greenleaf Real Estate.
-I am broker and owner of Greenleaf real estate along with my wife who is a licensed certified appraiser.
-If you have any aspirations of buying or selling real estate in the Temecula area please give us a call, we would love to help you!
+I am a broker and owner of Greenleaf real estate, along with my wife, who is a licensed certified appraiser.
+If you have any aspirations of buying or selling real estate in the Temecula area, please give us a call; we would love to help you!